 Signs Of Life

-During 2017 Mervyn has been Artist in Residence at the Centre for the History of Emotions at Queen Mary University of London.
+During 2017 Mervyn was Artist in Residence at the Centre for the History of Emotions at Queen Mary University of London.
 The residency was supported by the Leverhulme Trust.

 Images shown from the workshop on 'Signs of Life' at the O'Neill National Puppetry Conference in Waterford CT in the summer of 2017.